Saturday, December 7, 2013

 All I have are phonographs and lighthouses.

 At first I thought the book was good, but then I wrote a synopsis and it turns out it sucks hard.
-The writing and voice was good, but everything else was terrible.
+The writing and voice were good, but everything else was terrible.
 And what was up with the ending?
 How did he not disappear when the lantern went out, is he a threat if he's not corporeal, what did the messages mean?
 This is as confusing as Inception, but without the redeeming value.